Sliding Dumbbell Method to search for the CME in heavy ion collisions: Sliding Dumbbell Method

-\end{linenomath*} \end{itemize} The A$^{+}$ is related to the coefficient, $a_{1}$~\cite{Kha05}, describing the parity violating effect in the Eq.~(\ref{eq:eq1}).
-In the Sliding Dumbbell Method, a whole transverse plane (Fig.~\ref{fig1}) is scanned minutely to search for the maximum value of the $Db_{+-}$ by sliding the dumbbell in steps of $\delta\phi=1^{\circ}$ as shown in the figure by black arrows while calculating $Db_{+-}$ and $Db_{+-}^{asy}$ for each sliding setup.
-In other words, we obtain 360 values of $Db_{+-}$ and $Db_{+-}^{asy}$ using Eqs.(\ref{eq:eq6}) and (\ref{eq:eq7}), respectively, for different azimuthal coverages on \textquote{a} and \textquote{b} sides (i.e., $0^{\circ}$-$90^{\circ}$, $180^{\circ}$-$270^{\circ}$; $1^{\circ}$-$91^{\circ}$, $181^{\circ}$-$271^{\circ}$;.........; $359^{\circ}$-$89^{\circ}$, $179^{\circ}$-$269^{\circ}$).
-Out of these 360 values of $Db_{+-}$, we find maximum value of $Db_{+-}$ i.e., $Db_{+-}^{max}$, imposing the condition that $|Db_{+-}^{asy}|<0.25$ to select the events similar to the CME like events rather than one sided either positive or negative particles' excess across the dumbbell.
+\end{itemize} The A$^{+}$ is related to the coefficient, $a_{1}$~\cite{Kha05}, describing the parity violating effect in Eq.(\ref{eq:eq1}). $N^{+}$ ($N^{-}$) represents the number of positive (negative) charge particles in an event.
+In the Sliding Dumbbell Method, whole transverse plane (Fig.\ref{fig1}) is scanned minutely to search for the maximum value of the $Db_{+-}$ by sliding the dumbbell in steps of $\delta\phi=1^{\circ}$ as shown in the figure by black arrows while calculating $Db_{+-}$ and $Db_{+-}^{asy}$ for each slid setup.
+In other words, we obtain 360 values of $Db_{+-}$ and $Db_{+-}^{asy}$ using Eqs.(\ref{eq:eq6}) and (\ref{eq:eq7}), respectively, for different azimuthal coverages on ``a'' and ``b'' sides (i.e., $0^{\circ}$-$90^{\circ}$, $180^{\circ}$-$270^{\circ}$; $1^{\circ}$-$91^{\circ}$, $181^{\circ}$-$271^{\circ}$;.........; $359^{\circ}$-$89^{\circ}$, $179^{\circ}$-$269^{\circ}$).
+Out of these 360 values of $Db_{+-}$, we find maximum value of $Db_{+-}$ i.e., $Db_{+-}^{max}$, with the condition $|Db_{+-}^{asy}|<0.25$ in order to select the events similar to the CME-like events rather than one sided either positive or negative particles' excess across the dumbbell.
 The above procedure is repeated for each event to get $Db_{+-}^{max}$.
-The back-to-back fractional charge separation across the dumbbell, $f_{DbCS}$, can be written as: \begin{linenomath*}
+The back-to-back fractional charge separation across the dumbbell, $f_{DbCS}$, can be written as:

-\end{linenomath*} Hereinafter, $f_{DbCS}$ is referred to as back-to-back charge separation.
+Hereinafter, $f_{DbCS}$ is referred to as back-to-back charge separation.
 For each collision centrality, we obtain $f_{DbCS}$ distribution.
-In order to get the CME like enriched sample, we sliced $f_{DbCS}$ distribution for each centrality into 10 percentile bins (i.e., 0-10\%, 10-20\%, ......, 90-100\%).
-The 0-10\% class corresponds to the most potential CME like candidates with higher back-to-back charge separation (i.e., higher $f_{DbCS}$ values) whereas 90-100\% class corresponds to lower back-to-back charge separation (i.e., lower $f_{DbCS}$ values).
-We study the CME sensitive $\gamma$ correlator for each sliced $f_{DbCS}$ bin in each centrality to investigate its dependence on charge separation across the dumbbell.
+In order to get the CME-like enriched sample, we sliced $f_{DbCS}$ distribution for each centrality into 10 percentile bins (i.e., 0-10\%, 10-20\%, ......, 90-100\%).
+The 0-10\% class corresponds to the most potential CME-like candidates with high back-to-back charge separation (i.e., higher $f_{DbCS}$ values) whereas 90-100\% class corresponds to low back-to-back charge separation (i.e., lower $f_{DbCS}$ values).
+We study the CME-sensitive $\gamma$ and $\delta$ correlators for each sliced $f_{DbCS}$ bin in each centrality to investigate their dependencies on charge separation across the dumbbell.